PaperMC/PaperDocs/source/server/configuration.rst

           translateable kick message.
         - **description**: Message to kick a player with when they are disconnected because the Mojang authentication servers are down.

+    - connection-throttle
+        - **default**: Connection throttled!
+Please wait before reconnecting.
+        - **description**: Message to use when kicking a player when their connection is throttled.

     - flying-player
         - **default**: Flying is not enabled on this server